B. Ed Johnson: Political career

 In 1945, Johnson was elected to the Georgia State Senate's 24th district, to fill the unexpired term of the deceased H. Dixon Smith.
 At that time, he was the youngest state senator to ever hold that office from that district.
 He was named mayor pro tempore of Columbus in 1960, serving for one year.
 Previously, he had served as secretary and city commissioner of Columbus.
 He was then returned to the mayor's office in 1965, but this time by registered voters in the city of Columbus, becoming the first elected mayor of the city.
 At some time during his tenure, the Miss Georgia USA beauty pageant, which he helped lay the foundation for, came to Columbus.
 He was succeeded as mayor by J. R. Allen in 1969.

 Business background and civic involvement

 Johnson worked at the exchange in Fort Benning, Georgia, along with oil and lumber companies, in 1951 as sales manager of the Columbus Broadcasting Company and around 1959 a manager of Westad, a distributor of electronics.
 He was voted as Columbus' outstanding citizen of the year in 1946.

 Johnson was a member of community organizations, participating in the Better Business Bureau, Chamber of Commerce, Lion's Club, Roofers' Manufacturing Association, and Columbus Country Club, among many.
 A 1951 biography lauded his "ready smile and infectious friendliness" and described him as having "one of the largest contingents of friends ... in the community".
 He died in 1983 at the age of 68.
-At the time of his death, he was married to Harriette V. Murray, whom he was interred next to at Riverdale Cemetery in Columbus.
+At the time of his death, he was married to Harriette V. Murray.